-A major landmark in the club's history was the opening of a state of the art clubhouse in October for which substantial funding was received from the Football Foundation.
-Substantial investment in pitch improvement work has also been made (again with generous financial assistance from the Football Foundation) to provide playing surfaces that are now amongst the best in the area.
+A major landmark in the club's history was the opening of a state of the art clubhouse in October 2007 for which substantial funding was received from the Football Foundation.
+Investment in pitch improvement work was also made (again with generous financial assistance from the Football Foundation) to provide playing surfaces that are now amongst the best in the area.

 Leighton United is now a totally self-funding voluntary organisation.
 Club property is vested in custodians and the club is managed by a Management Committee elected at the annual general meeting.
-An open membership policy is implemented.
+An open membership policy is implemented to encourage participation.

-The club provides opportunities for over 300 youngsters (boys and girls) between the ages of 6 and 16 to enjoy playing football in a safe environment and on good quality pitch surfaces.
+The club typically provides opportunities for over 400+ youngsters - both boys and girls - between the ages of 6 and 18 to enjoy playing football in a safe environment and on good quality pitch surfaces.
 All coaches are at least qualified to FA Level 1 (some to Levels 2 and 3).
 These investments have been reflected in notable successes both on and off the pitch.